GlideAngle/CIVL-GAP/README.md

 I edit the various `*.tex` document fragments in a plain text editor but there are tools such as [TeXworks](https://en.wikipedia.org/wiki/TeXworks) that are purpose-built for editing LaTeX and for typsetting and previewing the resultant `*.pdf`.
-It runs on Windows, Linux and OSX and is free.
-It requires a TeX installation and for this I've used [MiKTeX](https://en.wikipedia.org/wiki/MiKTeX) on Windows and [MacTeX](https://en.wikipedia.org/wiki/MacTeX) on OSX.
+It runs on Windows, Linux and OSX and is free but requires a separate TeX installation.
+For this, I've used [MiKTeX](https://en.wikipedia.org/wiki/MiKTeX) on Windows and [MacTeX](https://en.wikipedia.org/wiki/MacTeX) on OSX.
 The editing experience is not [WYSIWYG](https://en.wikipedia.org/wiki/WYSIWYG) with TeXworks, it has